Mining industry of Ivory Coast

 Following World War II, diamond mining seemed promising, but by the mid-1980s expectations had waned.
 The Tortiya diamond mine, operating since 1948, peaked in 1972 when 260000 carat were mined.
 In 1980, however, the mine was closed.
 The Bobi mine near Séguéla produced 270000 carat per year until the late 1970s; it was closed in 1979.
 Remaining reserves for Tortiya were estimated at 450000 carat; for Bobi, 150000 carat.

 Between 1960 and 1966, manganese mines in the region of Grand-Lahou on the coast yielded 180,000 tons of ore per year.
 In 1970, after world market prices had dropped and production costs had risen, the mines were closed.
 There were additional unexploited manganese deposits near Odienné.
 Ivory Coast also had small deposits of colombo-tantalite, ilmenite, cobalt, copper, nickel, and bauxite.

 As part of the Ivorian government’s strategic action plan to diversify the country's economic output, mining activities over the last decade have been steadily increasing.
 In September 2021, a large oil deposit was discovered in the Ivory Coast.
 This was followed by two more discoveries in July 2022 and February 2024.
 These discoveries are leading the country to explore its potential as an oil and gas producer.
 The number of mining permits and projects has tripled since 2012, from nine to 28.
 Research permits have also increased from 120 to nearly 200 over the same period.
-Tax revenue from mining activity has increased 20 times since 2012, standing at 372 billion CFA francs ($620 million) in 2023.
+Tax revenue from mining activity had increased 20 times since 2012, standing at 372 billion CFA francs ($620 million) in 2023.

 Ivory Coast's gold output hit a record high in 2023 at 51 metric tons, up 6% from 48 tons in 2022.
 It is expected to hit 56 metric tons in 2024.
 The expansion of gold exports has been driven by the discovery of new gold deposits and the opening of new mines.
 In May 2024, the country's largest deposit of gold was discovered in the west, with the potential to be the third-largest gold deposit in West Africa.
 The government aims to make mining the second largest driver of growth in the Ivorian economy, after agriculture, with a target of 8% of the GDP by 2030.